You want to make a difference.

 His primary focus areas include promoting healthy masculiniities; preventing violence; promoting equity, diversity and justice.
 Rus is a long-time activist and community organizer focusing on anti-racism, and gender justice.
 He has more than 30 years experience in mobilizing men to help end violence against women, and working with communities, campuses and organizations.

-His organizing efforts include co-founding: DC Men Against Rape (now Men Can Stop Rape, Inc.), MensWork: eliminating violence against women, inc., the Own It Initiative (a project of the Center for Women and Families), the Ohio Men’s Action Network, White Folks Against Racism, the People’s Coalition for Justice and much more.
+He is the co-founder of DC Men Against Rape (now Men Can Stop Rape, Inc.), MensWork: eliminating violence against women, inc., the Own It Initiative (a project of the Center for Women and Families), the Ohio Men’s Action Network, White Folks Against Racism, the People’s Coalition for Justice and much more.

 Rus has also written extensively.
 In 1993, Rus wrote the first book in the US, by a man, for men about stopping rape (Stopping Rape: A Challenge for Men, New Society Publishers).